RubensZimbres/Repo-2018/AWS SageMaker/README.md

 <b>Guidelines:</b>

-Be sure to set up your SageMaker Execution Role Policy permissions on AWS IAM (besides S3): AmazonEC2ContainerServiceFullAccess, AmazonEC2ContainerRegistryFullAccess and AmazonSageMakerFullAccess.
+Be sure to set up your SageMaker Execution Role Policy permissions on AWS IAM (besides S3) and also AmazonEC2ContainerServiceFullAccess, AmazonEC2ContainerRegistryFullAccess and AmazonSageMakerFullAccess.

-Start instance in SageMaker and Open notebook.
+Create and start instance in SageMaker and Open notebook.

-Select Python 2 environment
+Clone this repo to your EC2 instance in SageMaker.

-Open Jupyter Notebook from your SageMaker instance and run:
+Inside Jupyter, run:

 ```
 ! sudo service docker start